 Timeline of Hemming Park events:

-- 1866: The heirs of Isaiah D. Hart sell the park to the City of Jacksonville for $10.
+1866 Heirs of Isaiah Hart sell the park to the City of Jacksonville for $10.
 The park is known as City Park.

-- 1869: The St. James Hotel is constructed across the street.
-The park is renamed St. James Park.
+1869 The St. James Hotel is constructed across the street and the park is renamed St. James Park.

-- 1899: Civil War veteran Charles C. Hemming dedicates a monument to the park, which stands today in the center.
+1899 Civil War veteran Charles C. Hemming donates a confederate monument to the park.
 The park is renamed Hemming Park.

-- 1901: The Great Fire of 1901 burned and destroyed most of Jacksonville’s urban core.
-The Charles C. Hemming monument was the lone structure standing in the park.
+1901 The Great Fire of 1901 burns and destroys most of Jacksonville’s urban core.
+The Charles C. Hemming monument is the lone structure left standing in the park.

-- 1977: Hemming Park undergoes a transformation into a plaza.
-Bricks and pavers are introduced, covering over the lawn and natural landscape.
+1977 Hemming Park undergoes a transformation into a plaza.
+Bricks and pavers are introduced, covering the lawn and natural landscape.
 The park is then named Hemming Plaza.

-- 2014: Friends of Hemming Park are awarded a contract to manage the plaza using placemaking, events, programs, and new amenities to revitalize the public space.
-The plaza is renamed Hemming Park to invoke the aspiration to introduce more greenspace and encourage an atmosphere where the edges are once again softened and natural.
+2014 Friends of Hemming Park is awarded a contract to manage the plaza using placemaking, events, programs and new amenities to revitalize the public space.
+The plaza is renamed Hemming Park to reflect the aspiration to introduce more green space and encourage a greener, friendlier, more natural atmosphere.

-Come visit us in Hemming Park to learn more about our history and see what the future has in store for the park.
+Come visit us in Hemming Park to learn more about our history and see what the future has in store!